Brett-Kennedy/FeatureSelection_-Experimental-/README.md

     metric: metric used to evaluate the validation set

     metric_args: arguments used for the evaluation metric.
-        For example, with F1_score, this may include the averaging methods.
+        For example, with F1_score, this may include the averaging method.

     Returns: float
         The score for the specified metric